Skip to main content

 • Requirements for the use of biomass fuels and fuel additives in areas that exceed the 1990 federal Clean Air Act standards.

-• The continued production of biomass products such as ethanol and other bio-based fuels and products.
+• Continued production of biomass products such as ethanol and other bio-based fuels and products.

 • Year-round statewide availability of E-15.

-• Efforts to encourage biomass fuel production facilities in Michigan in areas of available feedstock production and co-product utilization.
+• Efforts to encourage biomass fuel production facilities in areas of available feedstock production and co-product utilization.

 • Funding and support for new, existing, and expanding facilities for the generation of sustainable aviation fuel, renewable diesel, and biodiesel from agriculture and forestry products.